LostLightProjects/jellyfin-skill/README.md

 ## Community
-I now have a Matrix Chat setup #mycroft-jellyfin-skill:matrix.org and is bridged to telegram t.me/jellyfinmycroft
+I now have a Matrix Chat setup and it is bridged to Telegram.
+Find it on our Website at Lostlight.me

 ## Bugs
-* Doesn't like to play individual songs on request.
-Workaround is to make a separate playlist for each song (If you want to do the work for that).
-Sorry for any inconvienience but on the bright side, this seems to be the only bug.
+* As far as I'm aware, we are bug free!
 NOTE: Some albums don't like to play, after extensive testing with the skill, I found out it was a bug on Jellyfin's side.
 Not the skill.
 Workaround is to add all songs from the album in question to a dedicated playlist.

 ## Fixed Issues
 * Playlists now play
 * Settings in home.mycroft.ai fixed (wasn't showing up)
 * Common Play Framework on all devices other than picroft seem to now work
+* Individual songs now play as long as there is metadata for it to read, I.E. Name of Song.

 ## Installation
 * mycroft-msm install https://github.com/LostLightProjects/jellyfin-skill/